Masuma Sultan Begum: Marriage

 Following Babur's loss of Samarkand and Andijan, Habiba Sultan Begum, Masuma'a mother, brought Masuma to Herat.
 One day when Babur was visiting an elder relative on his expedition to Khosran, Masuma came there with her mother.
 Masuma fell in love with him.
 As Babur tells it, "At once I felt a rising in her great inclination towards me."
 Babur asked her hand in marriage.
 After an exchange of private messages, Babur's elder relative and Payanda Sultan Begum (wife of Sultan Husayn Mirza Bayqara) settled with Habiba Sultan Begum that the latter should bring her daughter to Kabul for Babur.
 Babur then moved to Kabul where he married her in 1507.

 Death

-A year after her marriage she gave birth to a girl, at the time of whose birth she was taken ill in child bed, and died.
+A year after her marriage she gave birth to a girl, at the time of whose birth she was taken ill, and died.
 Her daughter was given her name.